dgoto2/msy/README.md

 where:

 - `fit` is the output list from `eqsr_fit`
 - `bio.years` is the start and end year from which to generate noise in maturity, M and weights.
 - `bio.const` is a flag indicating if the average maturity, M and weights over the specified years should be used (`TRUE`) or not (`FALSE`).
 - `sel.years` is the start and end year from which to generated noise in the selection at age
 - `sel.const` is a flag indicating if the average selection over the specified years should be used (`TRUE`) or not (`FALSE`).
-  - `Fscan` is the range of \(F_{advisory}\) values to scan over
+- `Fscan` is the range of $F_{advisory}$ values to scan over
 - `Btrigger` is the location of a modifier of a HCR upon which
-    \(F_{advisory}\) becomes linearily reduced.
+  $F_{advisory}$ becomes linearily reduced.
 If `Btrigger` is 0 (default) this is equivalent to a constant F-rule.
 - `Fcv` The assessment error of fishing mortality in the advisory year.
 - `Fphi` The autocorrelation of fishing mortality in assessment error
 - `SSBcv` The assessment error in the spawning stock in the advisory year
 - `rhologRec` Use or not use autocorrelation in recruitment residuals.
-  - `Blim` \(B_{lim}\)
+- `Blim` $B_{lim}$
-  - `Bpa` \(B_{pa}\)
+- `Bpa` $B_{pa}$
 - `Nrun` is the number of years to simulate forward (fixed for now is that the last 50 years from those are used for summarising equilibrium conditions)
 - \`process.error} allows the simulations to be run using the predictive distribition of recruitment or the mean recruitment
 - `verbose` controls if progress bar is displayed during the simulation
 - `extreme.trim` A numerical vector of length 2 containing the lower and upper percentiles.
 If specified, recruitement values outside this range are trimmed (ignored).

 The results from the simulation process are returned to the user as a list